← The archive Dispatch

 The price of silence

-“No” is a great answer.
-“Maybe” is a slow death.
+A flat no is fine.
+It’s the maybes that bleed you out slowly.
 The moment a prospect stops responding, deal value drops to zero.
 Silence usually means a lack of internal urgency.
 If they aren’t talking to you, they aren’t talking about you internally either.
 Close the file and move on to the next 100 emails.

 When the product is actually killer